 If we are unable to resolve your complaint, you may make a complaint to the Information Commissioner’s Office.
 Please see https://ico.org.uk/for-the-public/raising-concerns for more information.

-The data controller responsible in respect of the information collected on this website is CReSTeD Administrator, c/o Helen Arkell Dyslexia Centre, Arkell Lane, Farnham, Surrey, GU10 3BL.
+The data controller responsible in respect of the information collected on this website is CReSTeD Administrator, c/o Helen Arkell Dyslexia Charity, Arkell Lane, Farnham, Surrey, GU10 3BL.

 If you opted to receive any communications from us, but have subsequently changed your mind, please contact us in writing to: